 Strong passwords only work if their integrity remains intact.
 If you leave them written down, share them or select ‘remember this password’ on a public computer, you risk them falling into the wrong hands.

 The same is true if you use the same password on multiple accounts.
-Let’s say a criminal hacker breaks into a database and finds the password for your personal email account.
-If the crook can work out where you work (which they have a good chance of through a Google, Facebook or LinkedIn search), they’ll probably try that password on your work email and other work-related accounts.
+Let’s say a criminal hacker breaks into a database and finds the credentials for your personal email account.

-It’s therefore essential that you include a policy that instructs employees not to share passwords, write them down or use them on multiple accounts.
-You might also suggest that employees use a password manager such as LastPass and 1Password to help them generate and keep track of unique passwords.
+It’s therefore essential that organisations include a policy that instructs employees not to share passwords, write them down or use them on multiple accounts.

 This might not be viable for you, but there should always be safeguards in place.
-For example, you might set limits on who can use removable devices or instruct that they are always scanned before use.
+For example, you might set limits on who can use removable devices or create a rule instructing employees to scan devices before use.

-Documenting your policies takes a lot of time and effort, and you might still overlook key policies or fail to address important issues.
-However, you can avoid those problems with our bestselling ISO 27001 Information Security Policy Template.
+Documenting your policies takes time and effort, and you might still overlook key issues.
+That’s why we created our bestselling ISO 27001 Information Security Policy Template.

-This customisable tool enables you to create an information security template that aligns with the best practices outlined in ISO 27001.
+This customisable tool enables you to create policies that aligns with the best practices outlined in the international standard for information security, ISO 27001.